The 20 Best Early Infantile Epileptic Encephalopathy Doctors Near Me in Maryland, US

 English

 Dr. Gerald Raymond is a clinical geneticist and neurologist at Johns Hopkins where he is also a professor of genetic medicine and neurology.
 He obtained his MD at the University of Connecticut and was trained in Pediatrics at Johns Hopkins Hospital and Neurology at the Mass.
 General Hospital.
 He received additional training in developmental neuropathology at the Universite Catholique de Louvain in Belgium and clinical genetics at the Harvard Program.
 Dr. Raymond’s research has been at the overlap of genetics and neurology with specific focus on peroxisomal disorders including adrenoleukodystrophy.
 He has been actively involved in newborn screening for ALD and in developing clinical follow-up programs.
 He has extensive experience in clinical management of neurogenetic issues including peroxisomal and lysosomal disorders.
 He presently serves as the Director of the Lysosomal Storage Disease program in the department of Genetic Medicine.
 Dr. Raymond is rated as an Experienced provider by MediFind in the treatment of Early Infantile Epileptic Encephalopathy.
-His top areas of expertise are Adrenoleukodystrophy (ALD), CACH Syndrome, Zellweger Syndrome, and Leukodystrophy.
+He is also highly rated in 21 other conditions, according to our data.
+His clinical expertise encompasses Adrenoleukodystrophy (ALD), Metachromatic Leukodystrophy, Farber Lipogranulomatosis, and CACH Syndrome.
+Dr. Raymond is board certified in American Board Of Medical Genetics And Genomics and American Board Of Psychiatry And Neurology.

 Experienced in Early Infantile Epileptic Encephalopathy